mourtadg7/mourtadg7/README.md

 ## About Me

 - :books: B.Sc.
 Honours Mathematics and Statistics with extensive background in Psychology & Neuroscience
-- :briefcase: Senior TA in _Introduction and Foundations of Psychology, Neuorscience & Behavior_
--

 ## Languages & Tools